JamesWoolfenden/terraform-by-example/docs/lesson7.md

 # Lesson 7

-After getting Access to an a Cloud account/project, creating a state bucket is step 2.
+After starting a project getting Access to a Cloud account/project, creating a state bucket is step 2.

 This is usually an S3 bucket, Cloud storage, Blob Storage or Terraform Cloud Workspace.

+Having a state file allows you to cooperate on using and creating infrastrucuture code.

-A statefiles location is determined when you invoke Terraform init.
+A statefiles' location is determined when you invoke Terraform init.

 --

-## State
+## Local State

+When you first start and apply your template a satte file is left behind.
-If you plan do keep what you make, or have more than 1 user, remote state is a must.
+If you plan to persist what you make, or have more than 1 user, remote state is a must.

-Do not check in **Terraform.tfstate**, EVER, it can contain secrets.
+Do not check in **Terraform.tfstate**, EVER, as it can contain secrets.

 For state buckets the flowing are critically important: